 Make Use Of Detailed Headers

-When customers open a category, they’re mostly using their intuition, following the logical steps to find the item they want.
+When customers open a category page, they’re mostly using their intuition, following the logical steps to find the item they want.

-However, this can also result in a situation where the customer lands on a wrong product category page, believing that their preferred product is listed there.
+However, this can also result in a situation where the customer lands on the wrong product category page, believing that their preferred product is listed there.

 To prevent the customer from wasting precious time browsing through the wrong section, you can add a detailed header at the top of the page.

 The header clearly describes the products in this section, ensuring that the potential buyer knows what they’ll find in that category.

 Additionally, you can use the header section of the product category page to convince the customer to add those products to their cart.
 For example, you can write about the benefits of that specific product category.